Lugribossk/node-react-ui/README.md

    - Create an IntelliJ Node.js run configuration with Node parameters: `-r ts-node/register`, Javascript file: `src\main\main.ts` and environment variables:`NODE_ENV=development`

 ## Notes
-Why not Electron?
+#### Why not Electron?
 This avoids having to ship yet another copy of Chrome, and enforces a model where the UI is completely sandboxed and a normal web application.

-Why not carlo?
+#### Why not `carlo`?
 It is no longer maintained and has an overly complex RPC system.

-What about Puppeteer's warning that only the bundled version of Chromium is supported?
+#### What about Puppeteer's warning that only the bundled version of Chromium is supported?
 `puppeteer-core` v1.7.0 that targets Chrome 70 still works with Chrome 80 a year and a half later.
+So with only limited use of Puppeteer's features it does not seem that risky.

+#### Why not `better-sqlite3`?
+The final packaged application always seems to crash when trying to locate its native modules, no matter where they are located.